Garlic Cream Sauce Seafood Fettuccine

 Prep:

-1. Combine all the spices for the Garlic Cream Sauce Seafood Fettuccine in a small bowl and set aside.
-Cover the bowl with cling wrap or a small plate to prevent the spices from being blown everywhere.
+- Make a spice bowl: Combine all the spices for the Garlic Cream Sauce Seafood Fettuccine in a small bowl – the kosher salt, black pepper, garlic powder, onion powder, crushed red pepper flakes, ground cayenne.
+Tip: Cover the bowl with cling wrap or a small plate to prevent the spices from being blown everywhere.

-1. Cook the fettuccine pasta al–dente according to package directions in a large pot of salted water.
+- Cook the pasta: Cook the fettuccine pasta al–dente according to package directions in a large pot of salted boiling water.
 Drain and set aside once cooked.

-4. Add the garlic and red chilies.
-Sauté until fragrant – about 1-2 minutes.
+- Sauté the aromatics: Add the garlic and red chilies and sauté until fragrant – about 1-2 minutes.

-5. Pour in the cooking cream, whole milk, and add all the spices in the small bowl.
+- Build the sauce: Lower the heat and pour in the cooking cream and whole milk.
+Add all of the spices and seasonings in the small bowl.
 Stir for 1-2 minutes until fully combined.
+The sauce will start to thicken.

-9. To Serve: Garnish with the spring onion greens.
-Add extra freshly grated Parmigiano Reggiano cheese and more crushed red pepper flakes if desired.
+- Serve: Garnish with the spring onion dark green parts greens and top with more freshly grated Parmigiano Reggiano cheese and crushed red pepper flakes if desired.
+Serve immediately.

 Notes